 Back when we had only four kids we used to set our garbage can out to be picked up as needed for $5 a pickup.
 It only needed to go every month or two as it’s mostly plastic food film.
 Everything else either goes to the dog, the chickens, or the backyard compost bin.

-This month we switched to a smaller recycling cart and cut our remaining garbage bill in half.
-We produce so little recycling that the large roll cart was only heading out to the curb every couple of months.
+We also switched to a smaller recycling cart and cut our remaining garbage bill in half.
+We produced so little recycling at that point in our lives that the large roll cart was only heading out to the curb every couple of months.
 I had called Waste Management before and asked if they had on call recycling pickup but they didn’t offer it.
-I did notice some homes with smaller cans so we called again and asked about them and sure enough, it’s cheaper!
+I had noticed some homes with smaller cans so we called again and asked about them and sure enough, it was cheaper!

 - 20 Ways To Save Water and Cut Down Your Bill

 - 17 Ways To Save Electricity (And Money Too!)